fra-yer/Earthquake-Monitor/README.md

 Regional Geology: When the crust is older and more "brittle," seismic waves can travel much further without losing energy than in tectonically active regions.
 A cracked, warm crust dampens the vibrations quickly.
 For example, an earthquake in Virginia might be felt 800 km away, whereas a similar quake in California, where the crust is fragmented by many faults, might only be felt for 300 km.
 Soft soils amplify shaking, while bedrock tends to shake less.

 Depth: A shallow earthquake (0–70 km deep) is felt much more intensely near the surface, while a deep earthquake (300+ km) might be felt over a very large area but with much less violent shaking.
 An earthquake of magnitude 8 at a depth of greater than 300 km may hardly be noticeable on the surface, while a similarly strong earthquake at a depth of 5 km is devastating.
 For example, the magnitude 7.9 [Ogasawara earthquake](https://en.wikipedia.org/wiki/2015_Ogasawara_earthquake) near Bonin Islands, Japan on May 30, 2015, at >660 km depth, was widely described by people as mild rocking, and caused no significant damage.
 In contrast, the [2025 Myanmar earthquake](https://en.wikipedia.org/wiki/2025_Myanmar_earthquake) on March 28, 2025, was a magnitude 7.7–7.9 (sources vary slightly) at a very shallow depth of 10 km, and caused devastating near-source shaking with heavy loss of life and widespread destruction along the Sagaing Fault near Mandalay.

+## Credits
+This integration was originally inspired by the [**EMSC Earthquake** custom integration](https://github.com/febalci/ha_emsc_earthquake) by [febalci](https://github.com/febalci), but at least 90% of the code was re-designed and re-written.

+Earthquake Monitor uses data from [Natural Earth](https://www.naturalearthdata.com/), which is in the [public domain](https://creativecommons.org/publicdomain/).

+and from [Marine Regions](https://www.marineregions.org/), which is under [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

 ## License
 This project is licensed under the MIT License – see the [LICENSE file](https://github.com/fra-yer/Earthquake-Monitor/blob/main/LICENSE) for details.